 legacy code that depends on them.

-See Vectors, and see Vector library, for the “modern” versions of vector library.
+See Vectors, and see R7RS vectors, for the “modern” versions of vector library.
 New code should use them.

 The following procedures in srfi-43 are built-in.
 See Vectors, for the description.

 make-vector vector vector? vector-ref vector-set! vector-length vector-fill! vector-copy vector-copy! vector-append vector->list list->vector reverse-list->vector

 The following procedures in srfi-43 are supported by srfi-133.
 See R7RS vectors, for the description.

 vector-unfold vector-unfold-right vector-reverse-copy vector-reverse-copy! vector-concatenate vector-empty? vector= vector-index vector-index-right vector-skip vector-skip-right vector-binary-search vector-any vector-every vector-swap! reverse-vector->list